pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/nginx.markdown

 ---
 title: "NGINX"
-description: "Documentation about setting up Home Assistant with NGINX."
+description: "Documentation about setting up Open Peer Power with NGINX."
 redirect_from: /ecosystem/nginx/
 ---

-Using NGINX as a proxy for Home Assistant allows you to serve Home Assistant securely over standard ports.
-This configuration file and instructions will walk you through setting up Home Assistant over a secure connection.
+Using NGINX as a proxy for Open Peer Power allows you to serve Open Peer Power securely over standard ports.
+This configuration file and instructions will walk you through setting up Open Peer Power over a secure connection.

 ### 1. Get a domain name forwarded to your IP